fbpx

 Task Leader

-Rod’s work focus on population dynamics and composition of Phytoplankton; and how these influence water quality, aquatic Food webs and ecosystem function.
+Rod’s work focus on population dynamics and composition of phytoplankton; and how these influence water quality, aquatic food webs and ecosystem function.

 Professor Justin Brookes